In this post, you’re going to discover 279 actionable ideas for your bullet journal.

 But here’s the kicker:

-It doesn’t matter if you are a beginner or advanced, looking for weekly or monthly spreads, or simply searching for inspiration — this is the exact same list I use to start my creative process every time.
+It doesn’t matter if you are a beginner or advanced, looking for monthly or weekly spreads, or simply searching for inspiration — this is the exact same list I use to start my creative process every time.